 To provide you with a better understanding of endodontic therapy, we have provided the following multimedia presentation.
 Many common questions pertaining to root canals are discussed.

 Having trouble?
 Please make sure you have the Adobe Flash Player plugin installed in order to correctly view this presentation.
 This software is available as a free download.

 Root Canal Surgery

 Endodontic (root canal) surgery can be used to locate fractures or hidden canals that do not appear on x-rays but still manifest pain in the tooth.
 Damaged root surfaces or the surrounding bone may also be treated with this procedure.
 The most common surgery used to save damaged teeth is an apicoectomy or root-end resection.
-For more information on root canal surgery at our Oakland CA endodontic office, please visit our root canal surgery page.
+For more information on root canal surgery, please visit our root canal surgery page.